TheRobBrennan/build-llm-apps-with-langchain-js/README.md

 % curl -fsSL https://deno.land/install.sh | sh
 ```

-Once Deno is installed, you may be encouraged to update your `$HOME/.zshrc` (or similar) file with something like:
+Next, you may be encouraged to update your `$HOME/.zshrc` (or similar) file with something like:

 ```sh
 # ~/.zshrc